The Cabinet of Dr. Caligari: Critical response

-The film holds an approval rating of 96% on Rotten Tomatoes based on 80 reviews, with a weighted average of 9.30/10.
+The film holds an approval rating of 96% on Rotten Tomatoes based on 83 reviews, with a weighted average of 9.30/10.
 The site's critics' consensus states: "Arguably the first true horror film, The Cabinet of Dr. Caligari set a brilliantly high bar for the genre – and remains terrifying nearly a century after it first stalked the screen."

-Akira Kurosawa, the Japanese director, named this movie as one of his 100 favourite films.
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, The Cabinet of Dr. Caligari was placed at #2, behind only Fritz Lang's M. Akira Kurosawa, the Japanese director, named this movie as one of his 100 favourite films.